jsxc/documentation/development/notes.rst

     concatenate, convert, and validate our source files.
 It's likely that you still find it at some places.

+First install all dependencies with `yarn install`.
 To build the project, just run ``yarn start`` in its top-level directory.
 If you like to start a development server and watch all files for changes, some project offer you `yarn dev`.

 Now you are ready for development.